 It is important to note that fatigue is not a typical tired feeling due to a lack of sleep or a full day of work.
-Rather, endometriosis patients report feeling a constant exhaustion.
+Rather, endometriosis patients report feeling constant exhaustion.
 Patients have described this fatigue as being “tranquilized” or having “their eyes go heavy and swollen to the point where they just felt like they cannot do anything.”
 This fatigue can also serve as a warning sign that a flare-up of pain is approaching.

 Why does endometriosis cause fatigue?

-The main cause of endometriosis-related fatigue is the body’s effort to eliminate the diseased tissue.
+The main cause of endometriosis-related fatigue is the body’s effort to eliminate diseased tissue.
 While the immune system attempts to combat endometriosis, cytokines, also known as inflammatory toxins, are secreted by the tissue.
 What patients feel to be fatigue is the result of these internal chemicals.

 What is the distinction between pain and fatigue in endometriosis patients?

-Many women and their doctors lump fatigue together with pain, but the two are very different symptoms.
+Many patients and their doctors lump fatigue together with pain, but the two are very different symptoms.
 Fatigue is a constant state of being tired—not sleepy, but physically exhausted.
 Though pain can accompany fatigue, or even be a primary cause of it, a patient does not necessarily hurt when feeling fatigue.